Mishi-name, The Great Sturgeon

 Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is an Anishinaabe painter and poet, born in Winnipeg, Manitoba in 1962.
 She belongs to the Name doodem (Sturgeon clan) of the ᓇᐦᑲᐌ (Nakawē-Ojibwe Anishinaabeg).
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

-Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
-Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawitigong (Sault Ste.
-Marie, Upper Michigan) is Waabizheshi, Marten.
-As an artist, a writer, and a designer of jewelry and wedding rings, Zhaawano draws on the oral and pictorial traditions of his ancestors.
-In doing so he sometimes works together with kindred artists.
-He has done several art projects with Simone and hopes to continue to do so in the future.
+Zhaawano Giizhik, an American currently residing in the Netherlands, was born in 1959 in North Carolina, USA.
+He has Anishinaabe heritage; the doodem of his ancestors from Baawitigong (Sault Ste.
+Marie, Upper Michigan) is Waabizheshi, or Marten.
+As a writer and a non-commercial artist and jewelry designer, Zhaawano draws inspiration from the oral and pictorial traditions of his ancestors.
+In this creative process, he occasionally collaborates with like-minded artists.
+Between 2012 and 2018, he completed several art projects with Simone.

 No comments: